-The Bower is the reinvention of 1960s buildings on the Old Street roundabout.
-A mix of retail, restaurants and larger floorplate offices is housed within the reclad office tower, the warehouse to the rear, and a collection of smaller new buildings which line the site and frame the new mews.
+The Bower is the renovation of a 1960s building located directly on the Old Street roundabout.
+A mixture of retail units, restaurants and larger multi-storey offices is housed in the converted office block, the warehouse at the rear and several smaller new buildings that border the piece of land and surround the former mews.

-Following the slab architecture of the 1960s, the tallest building was demolished, extended and given a new façade.
-The two large structures added on the sides not only scale the building in relation to the city, they also offer two-storey zones to complement the office floors.
-On the ground floor, a generous portion of the largest building is recessed to provide pedestrian access from Old Street to Baldwin Street.
-The project expands AHMM's involvement in the comprehensive redevelopment of Old Street, a part of London that is rapidly becoming the Tech City of East London.
+Using the 1960s prefabricated style of architecture as a basis, the tallest building was dismantled, expanded and provided with a new facade.
+The two large structures added to the sides not only scale the building in relation to the city, they also offer two-storey zones to expand the office areas.
+On the ground floor, a large part of the biggest building has been left open to create a pedestrian link from Old Street to Baldwin Street.
+The project expands on AHMM’s involvement in the large-scale renovation of the Old Street area, a part of London that is rapidly evolving into East London’s own tech city.

-The Bower is a landmark of Old Street.
-On 320,000 square metres you will find a modern and lively restaurant and shopping area.
-The Bower was designed by the award-winning architects AHMM and consists of a combination of three buildings, each with its own character and combining both function and integrity.
+The Bower is an Old Street landmark.
+A varied, modern and lively restaurant and shopping scene is spread across 320,000 square metres.
+The Bower was designed by the award-winning architects AHMM and consists of a combination of three buildings, each of which has its own unique character and are united in both their function and integrity.

-Completed in 2018, the Tower was designed with the intention of eliminating traditional differences between the creative and corporate areas.
-It offers almost 16000 square metres of office space.
+Completed in 2018, the tower was designed with the aim of highlighting traditional differences between the creative world and the corporate world.
+It offers almost 16,000 square metres of office space.

-GU solution: Concealed four-joint rotary hinges in special design for outward-opening windows up to 250 kg as air intake openings for the fire brigade and AK 8 shutter.
+GU solution: concealed four-jointed Turn-Only hinges and concealed built-in Euro Solid twin-catch stays, special design for outward-opening Tilt-Only windows up to 250 kg as ventilation openings for the fire brigade, and AK 8 exit devices.